-If you’re trying to play golf and get a round or two in but want to save money to spend more on gambling or other activities, then check out this list of the best golf courses in Vegas for under $100.
+If you’re trying to play golf and get a round or two in but want to save money to spend more on gambling or other activities, then check out this list of the best Las Vegas golf courses under $100.

 Las Vegas Paiute Golf Resort